angelicagardner/angelicagardner/README.md

 <br/>

-*Note: This README is generated using GitHub Actions, automatically updated once a day*
+*Note: This README is updated using GitHub Actions once a week on Thursdays*